Snapshots

 Note

 Moving a snapshot to a remote cluster is forbidden for attached snapshots.
-For more information on snapshot moving, see Volume and snapshot move.
+For more information on snapshot moving, see Moving volumes and snapshots.